The Ethics of Authenticity

 narratives and numbers

-From a 2020 global health class and in honor of Paul Farmer, who fought the good fight.
+Something I wrote for a 2020 global health class and in honor of Paul Farmer, who fought the good fight.

 Whose Justice?
 Which Calculations?[1]